nguyentuc/mixture_of_domain_adapter/README.md

+# Due to server maintenance, we can not upload the project's source at this time.
+We will try our best to upload it as soon as possible.
+However, we will be happy to help if anyone has any questions regarding our project.

 # Generalizability of Mixture of Domain-Specific Adapters from the Lens of Signed Weight Directions and its Application to Effective Model Pruning

 We aim to provide comprehensive analysis to elucidate the generalizability of domain-specific adapter mixtures in in-domain evaluation.